THIS DATE IN HISTORY: May 29

 Video: Patrick Roy won Stanley Cup four times, three Vezinas

 2013: Defenseman Brent Seabrook scores 3:35 into overtime to give the Chicago Blackhawks a 2-1 victory against Detroit in Game 7 of the Western Conference Semifinals at United Center.
 It's the fourth time in NHL history that a defenseman scores an overtime goal in a Game 7.
-The Blackhawks rally down 3-1 in the best-of-7 series to win for the first time in franchise history; they are the 25th team in NHL history to do so.
+The Blackhawks rally from down 3-1 in the best-of-7 series to win for the first time in franchise history; they are the 25th team in NHL history to do so.

 2014: The New York Rangers advance to the Cup Final for the first time since 1994 by defeating the Montreal Canadiens 1-0 at Madison Square Garden to win the Eastern Conference Final in six games.
 Dominic Moore scores late in the second period and Henrik Lundqvist makes 18 saves for the shutout.
 It's Lundqvist's 42nd win in the Stanley Cup Playoffs, moving him past Mike Richter for the most in Rangers history.